bpringe/bpringe/README.md

 # About me, at a glance

-- 🔨 Building a company and platform that makes home seller financing easier: [HonestDeed](https://honestdeed.com/).
+- 🔨 Co-founder and Co-VP of Engineering of [HonestDeed](https://honestdeed.com/).

 - 🔭 I’m currently working on: